Wedding Photography at Brompton Oratory, South Kensington.

 One of London’s Grandest Religious Wedding Venues

-Brompton Oratory is less commonly known as the Church of the Immaculate Heart of Mary or simply as the London Oratory.
-This fantastic example of Italian baroque architecture is truly a sight to behold whatever name you call it.
+Brompton Oratory is less commonly known as the Church of the Immaculate Heart of Mary or simply the London Oratory.
+This fantastic example of Italian baroque architecture is truly a sight to behold, whatever name you call it.

 With a rich history that stretches back to the sixteenth century, it is an inspiring place to visit and is the perfect venue for your Catholic wedding.

-Before Westminster Cathedral opened in 1903, the London Oratory was the largest Catholic Church.
-It still serves as a parish church for Roman Catholics and is a very special place to the Catholic community.
+Before Westminster Cathedral opened in 1903, the London Oratory was the largest Catholic church.
+It still serves as a parish church for Roman Catholics and is unique to the Catholic community.

 Walking through the doors is almost like stepping back in time…